For first time, UNSC passes resolution calling for release of Myanmar's Suu Kyi, other leaders

 The last time the council's resolution on Myanmar was the one the UN passed in 1948 approving the country's membership to the world body, reports AFP news agency quoting diplomats.

-The United Nations Security Council urged Myanmar's military junta to release Aung San Suu Kyi who has been in prison for the past two years when the army staged a coup and ouster of her civilian government.
+The United Nations Security Council urged Myanmar's military junta to release Aung San Suu Kyi, who has been in prison for the past two years when the army staged a coup and ousted her civilian government.

-The last time the council resolution regarding Myanmar was the one the UN passed in 1948 approving the country's membership to the world body, reports AFP news agency quoting diplomats.
+The last council resolution regarding Myanmar was the one the UN passed in 1948, approving the country's membership to the world body, reports AFP news agency quoting diplomats.

 The resolution has also sought "an immediate end to all forms of violence", asking for "all parties to respect human rights, fundamental freedoms and the rule of law."